Board of Directors

 Lynn Morrow Board Chairman

-Lynn Morrow is a partner with the Entertainment and New Media Team of Adams and Reese, LLP.
+Lynn Morrow is a partner with the Entertainment and New Media Team of Adams and Reese LLP and partner-in-charge of the Music Row office.
 She has extensive experience in representing clients in the music industry, representing many of the top country and contemporary Christian artists, producers and songwriters, as well as the Nashville Symphony.
 She is general counsel to the Gospel Music Association and the Christian Music Trade Association.
 Her practice also extends to representing the interests of authors, music publishers, managers and independent record companies.
 She writes extensively on copyright and entertainment-related subjects.

 Nancy Alcorn Vice Chairman

 Nancy Alcorn began her professional career in 1973 as the Athletic Director for the State of Tennessee’s correctional facility for juvenile delinquent girls where she worked until 1978.
 From 1978 to 1980 she worked as a Senior Social Service Counselor for the Department of Human Services where she supervised foster care and investigated child abuse cases in Nashville, TN.
 From 1981 to 1983 she worked as the Director of Women for Teen Challenge in Nashville, TN where she had general oversight of their residential program for girls, provided individual counseling services and supervised other staff members.